TeamEpiku/LethalCompany-Mods/BepInEx/plugins/AlexCodesGames-AdditionalSuits/README.md

 [X](https://twitter.com/AlexCodesGames) | [Instagram](https://www.instagram.com/alexcodesgames/) | [Discord](https://discordapp.com/users/the_shadow_wizard)

 ## Instructions - Installation
+This mod relies on [AdditionalContentFramework](https://thunderstore.io/c/lethal-company/p/AlexCodesGames/AdditionalContentFramework/), so you need to download that as well

 Automatic: Click 'Install with Mod Manager' button (ensure you have the Thunderstore mod manager installed).

 Manual: Export the main folder into your BepInEx/plugins folder.